Raphael Louis Levy

 Other Skills and Interests

-• I am a keen rugby player, representing my school and Queens’ College, Cambridge.
+I was a keen rugby player, representing my school and Queens’ College, Cambridge.